Swimmer Ryan Lochte suspended until July 2019 for use of IV

 Lochte returned to competition last year, most notably winning the 200-meter individual medley at the U.S. Open.
 He also has become a father and a husband since Rio — he married former Playboy model Kayla Rae Reid in January, seven months after their son was born.

 Lochte will turn 36 during the Tokyo Games.
-He won gold medals at the 2004, 2008, 2012 and 2016 games, and if he found a way to win another in Tokyo he would become the oldest Olympic swimming champion.
+He won Olympic gold in 2004, 2008, 2012 and 2016, and if he found a way to win another in Tokyo he would be the oldest Olympic swimming champion.

 "I have goals that I want to accomplish in 2020," Lochte said.
 "If anything this is going to add more fuel to my fire."